- After maize, wheat is the second most produced food worldwide (rice is third).

 Increasing the investment in new cultivars, particular as part of a conservation and uptake/adaptation of conservation agriculture was seen as another important way to reduce production costs.

 The South African Cultivar & Technology Agency NPC (SACTA) was established in 2016 to administer the breeding and technology levy and will make payments to the seed companies from funds collected by means of the levies.
 This is to encourage more cultivars and greater investment in the market.
-The levy of R25 per tonne is only on locally produced wheat and comes on top of the existing R10.70 per metric ton.

 - Agbiz Grain Tel: 012 807 3002 http://agbizgrain.co.za/